 Calculate the energy resolution using the spectrum measured in Lab 5.
 For each of the five gamma rays estimate the peak voltage and FWHM in terms of the voltage and calculate the energy resolution (R).
-Make a plot of your energy resolution (y-axis) vs. the true energy (x-axis).
+Make a plot of your energy resolution (y-axis) vs. the true energy (x-axis) (no error bars).